Mark-Assessment/j-tamburro-tranquil-trail-m1-2/README.md

 Returning User-

--As a Returning User, I would like to be able to contact the group.
+- As a Returning User, I would like to be able to contact the group.
--As a Returning User, I would like to be able to sign up to the group.
+- As a Returning User, I would like to be able to sign up to the group.
--As a Returning User, I would like to be able to access the group across different social media platforms.
+- As a Returning User, I would like to be able to access the group across different social media platforms.

 Frequent User-

--As a Frequent User, I would like to be able to keep up to date with events the group are running through the social media platforms linked.
+- As a Frequent User, I would like to be able to keep up to date with events the group are running through the social media platforms linked.
--As a Frequent User, I would like to be able to check if locations, dates and times are changed or updated.
+- As a Frequent User, I would like to be able to check if locations, dates and times are changed or updated.